Does finding a doula seem hard? Let it be easy with these best tips from a doula, including the one simple thing that matters most.

 Think of your initial meeting with a doula as less like an interview and more like a coffee date while getting to know a new friend.

 Yes, you should have a few pointed questions, but a lot of hiring a doula has to do with how well you hit it off.
 If someone rubs you the wrong way, it doesn’t matter how much experience she has.
 You shouldn’t hire that person.

 So bring your questions, but after you’ve spoken with a few potential doulas, ask yourself these questions:

 - Who did I feel most comfortable with?

 - Who can I not wait to have another chat with soon?

-I’m a big believer in following your intuition as a mother, and now is a good time to lean into this.
-Hiring someone who is going to see you naked is a good time to really rely on your own deepest feelings.
+Believe in following your intuition as a mother.
+Now is a good time to lean into this.
+Hiring someone who will see you at your most vulnerable is a good time to really rely on your own deepest feelings.

-At the first meeting with a doula, just relax and get to know them.
+At your first meeting with a doula, go ahead and bring a list of questions to ask like the list below, but focus on relaxing and getting to know them as a person.
 You should have a list of questions to ask a birth doula like those below, but you should also be getting to know them as a person.